benpaddlejones/Raspberry_HDMI_Tester/README.md

 **Check these first**:
 - ✅ HDMI cable is firmly connected
-- ✅ Display is powered on and set to correct input
+- ✅ Display is powered on and set to correct HDMI input
-- ✅ Display supports 1920x1080 resolution
-- ✅ Try a different HDMI cable
+- ✅ Try a different HDMI cable or port
+- ✅ Wait full 30 seconds for boot to complete
+- ✅ Check if green LED is blinking (indicates boot activity)

+**Advanced troubleshooting**:
+- Some displays need time to detect signal - wait up to 60 seconds
+- Try forcing a specific resolution in `/boot/firmware/config.txt`
+- Enable debug mode to see detailed boot logs

 ### No Audio?

 **Common fixes**:
-- ✅ Enable HDMI audio in your TV/monitor settings
+- ✅ Enable HDMI audio in your TV/monitor/receiver settings
-- ✅ Increase volume on the display
+- ✅ Increase volume on the display/receiver
-- ✅ Some displays default to internal speakers - switch to HDMI audio
+- ✅ Some displays default to internal speakers - switch to HDMI audio input
-- ✅ Try a different HDMI port
+- ✅ Try a different HDMI port (some ports are video-only)
+- ✅ Verify your display supports audio over HDMI

+**For audio-test specifically**:
+- Stereo (2.0) should work on all HDMI devices
+- Surround 5.1 requires an AV receiver or soundbar with HDMI input
+- Check receiver is set to correct HDMI input channel

+### Pixel Test Shows No Issues But I See Dead Pixels?

+**Try this**:
+- ✅ Let each color display for the full 10 seconds
+- ✅ View the screen from directly in front (not at an angle)
+- ✅ Ensure room is dark or reduce ambient light
+- ✅ Dead pixels may only be visible on certain colors
+- ✅ Run pixel-test multiple times

+### Tests Run But Performance Issues?

+**Check debug mode**:
+- Debug mode (verbose logging) can impact performance slightly
+- Disable debug mode via `hdmi-tester-config` for best performance
+- Debug mode should only be enabled for troubleshooting

 ### Pi Won't Boot?